Turkish: Translation & simultaneous interpreting

 The tenses are also different from the German system.
 While the Turkish tense system is not as strongly based on the division into perfect, present and future, Turkish tenses also fulfil modal and aspect-related functions.
 In this way, a small number of basic forms can form an endless number of further tenses when combined with auxiliary verbs.
 The differences between those tenses are often only slight nuances and translating them into German (or English, for that matter) can thus be troublesome sometimes.

 Turkish flexion is also different from the German one.
 In German, there are four cases while in Turkish there are six.
 In addition, there are other outdated case formations that are used in the Turkish language, e.g. in idioms.

-Because of all these pecularities of the Turkish language, we recommend to commission a native speaker or a very experienced language expert with the translation of your documents or your interpreting job.
-This is why we at AP Fachübersetzungen exclusively work with translators and interpreters who fulfill our high quality standards, have many years of experience and excellent qualifications.
+Because of all these peculiarities of the Turkish language, we recommend to commission a native speaker or a very experienced language expert with the translation of your documents or your interpreting job.
+This is why we at AP Fachübersetzungen exclusively work with translators and interpreters who fulfil our high quality standards, have many years of experience and excellent qualifications.
 Certified translations are also only carried out by qualified and sworn specialist translators.
 With us, your translation and interpreting projects are always in the best of hands.

 Contact details: Interpreting and translation agency for Turkish in Nuremberg